ember-m3/ember-m3/README.md

     was found, resolve the returned promise immediately with the cached entry and update the store when the request completes.

+  - `options.adapterOptions` defaults to `undefined`.
+The custom options to pass along to the `queryURL` function on the adapter.

 #### Caching

 When `cacheKey` is provided, the response is cached under `cacheKey`.